| || || || || |

 An evidence based medicine (EBM) concept is selected to direct the EBM-specific Journal Club.
 The faculty presents the concept earlier in the month in the form of a didactic lecture during noon conference.
 The resident assigned to lead Journal Club then selects an article that covers the concept.
 Each resident is assigned a faculty advisor who assists in the preparation of the Journal Club presentation.
 The resident teaches the concept and how it relates to the article at Journal Club, and facilitates the discussion of how/why the evidence presented should support a change in one’s clinical practice.
 Each senior resident is required to lead Journal Club at least once during residency.

-The simulation center and mock codes have been designed to teach residents how to develop team operational and leadership skills and how to improve communication among healthcare team members during acute pediatric emergencies.
-This program consists of 2 components: simulation center and mock codes.
+The simulation center and in-situ scenarios have been designed to teach residents how to develop team leadership skills and how to improve communication among healthcare team members during acute pediatric emergencies.

 Residents attend “Pediatric Boot Camp” as part of Intern Orientation.
-The procedures taught at “Boot Camp” are bag valve mask ventilation, intravenous access, and lumbar puncture.
-Interns also practice scenarios where they learn how to present patients to faculty, document in the EMR and use clinical pathways.
+The procedures taught at “Boot Camp” are bag valve mask ventilation, intravenous access, intubation, and lumbar puncture.
+Interns also practice scenarios where they learn how to present patients during family centered rounds, document in the EHR, provide formal hand-offs during transitions in care, and use clinical pathways.
+Residents also continue to refine their physical examination skills.

-Residents are assigned to attend sessions in the simulation center during their Term Newborn and Pediatric Emergency Medicine rotationsthroughout their residency.
-During the simulation sessions residents learn and practice performing procedures.
+Residents are assigned to attend sessions in the simulation center during their Term Newborn and Pediatric Emergency Medicine rotations throughout their residency.
+During the simulation sessions residents learn and practice procedures.
 They also practice resuscitation scenarios where they are assigned roles as members of the health care team.
 At the end of the simulation case, a debriefing session is held where all team members discuss their communication and team skills and how to improve them.
-All members of the healthcare team reflect and self assess their own communication and team skills and provide feedback to each other.
+All members of the healthcare team reflect and self-assess their own communication and team skills and provide feedback to each other.

 PL 3 residents also practice their delivery resuscitation and procedural skills in the simulation lab.
 These sessions are facilitated by neonatologists.